Hathiram Bhavaji: Legend

 It is believed that Venkateswara was pleased with his devotion and used to come to his place to play dice with him.
 One day, the game went on for too long and the Lord suddenly remembered that he was getting late for the daily worship.
 In a hurry, He left one of his ornaments, a necklace, in Bhavaji's ashram.
 When the priests opened the temple the next day, they found that an ornament was missing, and instituted a search for it.
 Bhavaji also realized what happened, and wanted to return the ornament to the temple.
 He was however caught and house-arrested by the temple guards who thought he was the thief.

-The matter reached the king, and he asked Bhavaji why he had stolen the ornament.
+The matter reached the then king of Chandragiri, Giridhara Raya, and he asked Bhavaji why he had stolen the ornament.
 Bhavaji narrated the incident of the previous night.
 The king expectedly did not believe the story and ordered his servants to fill the compound of Bhavaji's house with sugarcane, and asked Bhavaji to eat all of the sugarcane before dawn.
 If he failed, he will be sentenced to death.
 The king also asked his guards to stand outside the house to ensure that nobody went in.
 Since it was practically impossible to eat such a large amount of sugarcane for any human in one night, Bhavaji simply sat chanting the name of the Lord.
-After he eventually fell asleep, Venkateswara appeared in the form of a huge elephant appeared inside his home, finished the sugarcane within moments, and disappeared.
+After he eventually fell asleep, Venkateswara appeared in the form of a huge divine elephant appeared inside his home, finished the sugarcane within moments, and disappeared.

 In the morning, the king was surprised to see all the sugarcane eaten.
 He verified with his guards that no elephant was seen the previous night outside the locked house.
 He then realized that the Lord himself had appeared as an elephant to save his devotee.
 The king was shocked and made Bhavaji the supervisor of the daily rituals performed at the Venkateswara Temple in Tirumala.
 Hathi means elephant in Hindi, and Bhavaji frequently chanted Ram.
 That is how he supposedly got his name.